galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 		}
 ```

 The account is opened by using a z/OS Batch Job which also credits the account with randomly generated amount of credit.
-When the amount to be credited is set, a HashMap is prepared with the parameters for the subsequent web services call:
+When the amount to be ccredited is set, a HashMap is prepared with the parameters for the subsequent web services call:

 ```java
 HashMap<String, Object> parameters = new HashMap<>();